tryhardfifi/pronounce/README.md

 All throughout middle school and high school I was a pretty good english student, but ever since I started college I began to lose confidence over my pronounciation (as I didn't have english lessons or anyone to talk to in english).
 I find this really frustrating because 99.9% of my time online is me reading in english...
 So the goal of this extension is to practice my pronounciation english.

 If you want to see the Show HN thread: https://news.ycombinator.com/item?id=25236444#25244922

+This repo was featured in the 138th issue of Ruan YiFeng's blog: https://ruanyifeng.com/blog/2020/12/weekly-issue-138.html

 ## Installation

 ### Firefox